 The number of subjects is chosen as a compromise between several conflicting factors.
 In the absence of clear means of estimating the distribution of outcome values, it is difficult to predict an ideal sample size.
-From a strictly scientific standpoint an appropriate response under such circumstances is to increase size, but ethical and economic considerations demand the opposite in the present study, particularly during the efficacy testing phase.
+From a strictly scientific standpoint, an appropriate response under such circumstances would be to increase the sample size, but ethical and economic considerations demand the opposite in the present study, particularly during the efficacy testing phase.

-The US/EPA has historically required a minimum of six subjects.
+The U.S. EPA has historically required a minimum of 6 subjects for repellent efficacy testing.
 Given that test repellents are nearly certain to exhibit greater than zero efficacy, and that testing is conducted under adequate ambient biting pressure, it is nearly certain that no untreated subjects will register fewer or later LIBes than any treated subjects.
-As a result, from the standpoint of statistical power, six treated and one untreated subject are sufficient to demonstrate a significant treatment effect at P<0.05 (one-tailed test in which all treated values differ in the same direction from the untreated).
-In the same vein, six is often regarded as a statistically sufficient sample for an observation subset because the increment in the confidence of means estimate begins to drop off sharply at that point.
+As a result, from the standpoint of statistical power, 6 treated subjects and 1 untreated subject are sufficient to demonstrate a significant treatment effect at P<0.05 (one-tailed test in which all treated values differ in the same direction from the untreated).
+Along the same vein, 6 is often regarded as a statistically sufficient sample for an observation subset because the increment in the confidence of means estimate begins to drop off sharply at that point.
 Notably, under the historical guidelines, there seem to have been few problems with EPA registering repellents that commonly fail to meet their labeled performance specification.

 The main scientific risk of using a very small sample is that the probability of over-representing subjects inherently unattractive to mosquitoes is rather large.
-Note, however, that for US/EPA registration purposes, the test for mosquito repellency is conducted twice, once in each of two ecologically different habitats.
-In our experience, some or all of the subjects in one test normally do not participate in the other (due to geographic distances between sites).
-In addition, two negative controls are used for a more robust baseline comparison.
-Those facts decrease the probability of such sampling error substantially.
+Note, however, that for U.S. EPA registration purposes, the test for mosquito repellency is conducted twice, once in each of 2 ecologically different habitats.
+In our experience, some or all of the subjects in one test normally do not participate in the other.
+In addition, 2 negative controls are used for a more robust baseline comparison.
+Those facts substantially decrease the probability of such sampling error.

 However, further considerations indicate that a somewhat larger sample would be superior.
 Note that the draft EPA guidelines state that the response variable, 'Time to First Confirmed Bite' (or LIBe in this study) is calculated as the average duration for all treated subjects.
 There is no consideration of variation.
-In any given study, increasing the number of treated subjects to 10 will improve the probability of estimating the population mean accurately.
+In any given study, increasing the number of treated subjects to 10 will improve the probability of accurately estimating the population mean.

-The 95% confidence interval computation is useful for assessing the certainty of a means estimate, and for a normal probability density function that interval is ± 1.96 standard error of the mean.
-In this study we anticipate that the distribution of Times to First Confirmed LIBe will be truncated towards the origin.
-Because available mean and variance data on efficacy (e.g., Carroll 2006 and other references listed in below) indicate that no individual values will be near zero, approximating the exponential model with the normal model is likely justifiable.
-Using the rule of thumb that a distribution in which the mean is greater than three standard deviations above zero may be regarded as effectively normal, it is sensible to compute and report the normal 95% confidence interval in this study.
-Alternatively, if tests indicate substantial deviation from a normal distribution, the deviation will be corrected prior to anlysis.
+The 95% confidence interval computation is useful for assessing the certainty of a means estimate, and for a normal probability density function, that interval is $\pm 1.96$ standard error of the mean.
+In this study, we anticipate that the distribution of Times to First Confirmed LIBe will be truncated toward the origin.
+Because available mean and variance data on efficacy (e.g., Carroll) indicate that no individual values will be near zero, approximating the exponential model with the normal model is likely justifiable.
+Using the rule of thumb that a distribution in which the mean is greater than 3 standard deviations above zero may be regarded as effectively normal, it is sensible to compute and report the normal 95% confidence interval in this study.
+Alternatively, if tests indicate substantial deviation from a normal distribution, the deviation will be corrected prior to analysis.
+An exception would be cases in which there is frequent truncation of records ('data censoring') due to subject withdrawals before product failure.
+In that case, other means of analysis (Kaplan-Meier survival analysis, §11.3.1) will be employed, but that possibility is not strongly related to sample size considerations.